ThirumuruganS8/farmtech/README.md

 <img src="./images/land-condition-visualizations.png" width="750"/>

-_Figure 6: Visualizations on land conditions_
+_Figure 3: Visualizations on land conditions_

-Below the land condition heatmap, there are 2 metrics available (shown at the bottom of Figure 3):
+Below the land condition heatmap, there are 2 metrics available:
 - **Growable land**: This indicates the percentage of land in the selected area that has ideal land conditions
-- **Growable land (after modifications)**: This indicates the forecasted percentage of land in the selected area that is likely to have ideal land conditions after proposed modifications are made (refer to Figure 7 below).
+- **Growable land (after modifications)**: This indicates the forecasted percentage of land in the selected area that is likely to have ideal land conditions after proposed modifications are made (refer to Figure 4 below).

 These metrics could help users identify a plot of land that inherently already is ideal for growing crops, so as to reduce the amount of modifications required.

-From there, the dashboard shows proposed modifications that the user can make to improve the land conditions (Figure 7).
+From there, the dashboard shows proposed modifications that the user can make to improve the land conditions (Figure 4).
 References are also provided should the user require more relevant information.

 <img src="./images/proposed-modifications.png" width="750"/>

-_Figure 7: Proposed modifications_
+_Figure 4: Proposed modifications_

 ### Weather Information
-Forecasted rainfall and monthly temperatures in the selected location for the next few months are also shared (Figure 8).
+Forecasted rainfall and monthly temperatures in the selected location for the next few months are also shared (Figure 5).
 This could help the user in planning, as different crops may require different amounts of water and temperatures.

 <img src="./images/weather-forecasts.png" width="750"/>

-_Figure 8: Forecasted rainfall and monthly temperature_
+_Figure 5: Forecasted rainfall and monthly temperature_

 ### Crop Recommendations
 Based on the soil’s fertility and weather, a set of crops are recommended based on the  highest suitability.
 These recommendations aim to provide the users a narrowed down list of crops that are highly likely to grow with minimal adjustments needed.
 Users are able to expand on the crop-specific adjustments to get tips on how to effectively remedy them in order to enhance growing conditions.

 ![image](https://user-images.githubusercontent.com/88650559/192113412-4e83ff3c-676c-4a57-ae39-7b10f40c95fe.png)

-_Figure 9: Crop recommendations and suggested adjustments_
+_Figure 6: Crop recommendations and suggested adjustments_

 ### Places to Purchase Farming Supplies
 Farmers may benefit from this feature should they want to act on the proposed modifications and adjustments.
 Hence, Farmtech also provides recommended farming and fertilizer suppliers that are near the selected location.

 ![image](https://user-images.githubusercontent.com/88650559/192111224-d4a16267-0354-4e41-9193-788e45e2d84b.png)

-_Figure 10: Nearby farming and fertilizer suppliers_
+_Figure 7: Nearby farming and fertilizer suppliers_

 ## Datasets Used
 In building Farmtech, we used a combination of datasets from different sources and also augmented some of our own that we had built through research.